Kazi Maruf

 Kazi Maruf (born 4 December 1983) is a Bangladeshi film actor.
-He made his acting debut in the 2002 film Ithihas, produced and directed by his father Kazi Hayat.
+He made his acting debut in the 2002 film Itihas, produced and directed by his father Kazi Hayat.
 Maruf won the Bangladesh National Film Awards for this film.

-Family
+Personal life

 Maruf is the son of Bangladeshi renowned film director and producer Kazi Hayat who introduced him in the Dhallywood film industry.

 Kazi Maruf and his wife live in New York, United States.